-Set in San Francisco's Japantown (one of only three left in the country), Hotel Kabuki is a boutique hotel with contemporary Japanese design.
-The 15-story, 225-room hotel covers all the bases with stylish rooms, a convivial lobby, a state-of-the-art fitness center, and two great onsite dining options.
+Set in San Francisco's Japantown (one of only three left in the country), Hotel Kabuki is a boutique hotel with a contemporary Japanese design.
+The 15-story, 225-room hotel covers all the bases with stylish rooms, a convivial lobby, a state-of-the-art fitness center, and two great on-site dining options.

-The lobby sets the (cozy, yet modern) scene with calligraphy-motif carpeting, shōji-door wall accents.
+The lobby sets the (cozy yet modern) scene with calligraphy-motif carpeting and shōji-door wall accents.
 The 19-foot ceilings are supported by concrete columns, Douglas fir wood beams, and pine floors.
-There's also comfy seating and shelves stocked with books and vintage vinyl — as well as a Japanese garden with fire pit and koi pond —which invites guests to linger both inside or out.
+There's also comfy seating and shelves stocked with books and vintage vinyl — as well as a Japanese garden with a fire pit and koi pond —which invites guests to linger both inside or out.
 In the rooms, Japanese minimalism mixes with mid-century furniture, and grey slate walls are balanced with bright pops of color from Japanese graphic prints, vintage maps of San Francisco, and art inspired by old Japanese matchbooks.
 The porcelain-tile bathrooms have large walk-in showers with rain showerheads.
-Every room is equipped with Bluetooth speaker/alarm clocks, a smart TV with Netflix, a coffee machine, and a mini-fridge.
-The smallest rooms are 215 square feet.
-Loft Suites have 450 square feet of space, including a large bathroom, floor-to-ceiling windows looking over the Zen garden, and a cozy sitting area separated by wooden screens.
-The one-bedroom Consulate Suite is even more impressive, with a sofa bed in the fully separate living room and stunning views of the city.
+Every room has Bluetooth speakers/alarm clocks, a smart TV with Netflix, a coffee machine, and a mini-fridge.

 The hotel's (somewhat) off-the-beaten-path location attracts an eclectic mix of guests, including families, business travelers, and couples.
-The lobby lounge often features guests DJs spinning live tunes, attracting locals and visitors alike.
-Nari, the onsite Thai restaurant, also draws in locals.
+The lobby lounge often features guest DJs spinning live tunes, attracting locals and visitors alike.
+Nari, the on-site Thai restaurant, also draws in locals.

 Japanophiles will swoon over the hotel's east-meets-west design.
-Plus, intrepid travelers who want to experience one of the city's iconic neighborhoods will appreciate the eclectic mix of dining and shopping options nearby.
+Additionally, intrepid travelers who want to experience one of the city's iconic neighborhoods will appreciate the eclectic mix of nearby dining and shopping options.

 Travelers who plan to spend most of their time exploring areas on the city's east side (think hotspots like Union Square, Fisherman's Wharf, and Alcatraz) may find the location more of a hindrance than a perk.

-The onsite bar — which serves sophisticated cocktails, Japanese beer, sake, and Japanese-inspired bar bites like fried tofu and chicken katsu sliders — is also not to be missed.
+The on-site bar — which serves sophisticated cocktails, Japanese beer, sake, and Japanese-inspired bites like fried tofu and chicken katsu sliders — is also not to be missed.

 A fee of $35 per night includes wifi, use of the fitness center, bike rentals, shoeshine, daily newspaper, and discounts at local businesses.

-Hotel Kabuki is within easy walking distance to dozens of bars, shops, and dining options — including some of the city's most acclaimed restaurants, such as Octavia and State Bird Provisions (as well as the latter's family-style offshoot, The Progress).
-Other local favorites include Hinodeya Ramen Bar and Happy Shabu Shabu.
+Hotel Kabuki is within easy walking distance to dozens of bars, shops, and dining options — including some of the city's most acclaimed restaurants.
 If it's nice outside, enjoy the outdoors at the Japantown Peace Plaza or Alamo Square, which offers fantastic views of the "Painted Ladies" row of Victorian homes, as well as the surrounding city.

 San Francisco International Airport is around 15 miles south of the hotel.
-Depending on traffic, the drive can take anywhere from 25 minutes to over an hour.
+The drive can take anywhere from 25 minutes to over an hour, depending on traffic.
 A taxi or rideshare will cost about $40.
 Alternatively, take the Bay Area Rapid Transit (BART for short) towards Antioch and disembark at Powell Street Station.
 From there, you can take the #38 bus right to the hotel; the whole ride will cost about $13 and take about an hour.